ppcamp/go-pismo-code-challenge/README.md

 make setup_dev
 ```

+> See `make help` or type `make` to see available commands.

 ## How to run?

-1. Type `docker compose up`.
-This will:
+1. Type `make up`. this will startup the database in a docker environment.
-    - Build service image
-    - Startup the database
-    - Startup the service

-To run in development mode, just type `make run`, see `make help` or type `make`
-to see available commands.
+2. Type `make migrate`, this will run the `cli app` that executes the migrations
+stored in `migrations` folder.
+3. Type `make run` to run app in development mode.

+Alternativaly, you can run the production config: `make up_env`